outlandishideas/kasia/README.md

 ;
 ```

 It will just work.
-Eventually `MyPost` will recieve the post information as `this.props.post`.
-If something goes wrong it will recieve `this.props.error` which it should handle if required.
+Eventually `MyPost` will receive the post information as `this.props.post`.
+If something goes wrong it will receive `this.props.error` which it should handle if required.

 The works by simple convention.
 Anything with `Post` in it is assumed to be a wanted the post post type in WordPress, anything with `Page` is assumed to be wanting that, anything with `Taxonomy` is assumed to be a taxonomy and so on.
 The information from React Router passed as props (for example `slug` or `id`) is assumed to correspond to those meanings in WordPress REST API generally.
 You can also override this if neccessary as we will see.

 RePress delivers the data to you straight out of WordPress by default.
-We have found this data to be expessively nested and this to be a problem.
-Therefore if you set up as follows, you will recieve information from the WordPress API in a lightly restructed format that makes it easier to handle in Javascript - for example keys are camel-cased and nesting is reduced.
+We have found this data to be excessively nested and this to be a problem.
+Therefore if you set up as follows, you will receive information from the WordPress API in a lightly restructured format that makes it easier to handle in Javascript - for example keys are camel-cased and nesting is reduced.
 See [below](#) for how this data is structured internal to Redux store.

 ```
 repressReducers = createRePressReducers({